mathieu-desgagnes/test/README.md

-A test repository for learning Git
+A test repository for learning Git (partéû 2)